osifinance/osifinanceapi/README.md

 ## Contact Us
 Need help?
 Have an idea?
 Feel free to check out our [Discussions board](https://osifinance.canny.io).
-Just want to say hi or get extended spport?
-Come join the [OSI Finance Discord Channel](https://discord.gg/HfmxDqBVjP)!

 ## Disclaimer